cosmos/sdk-tutorials/academy/xl-run-prod/5-run.md

   - dev-ops
 ---

-# Configure, Run and Set Up a Service
+# Configure, Run, and Set Up a Service

 You have prepared your machine to be part of the upcoming network.
 Now it is time to: